Can Cats Eat Cherries

 Can Kitten Eat Cherries?

 Kittens can eat cherries but remember to remove the pits before feeding them.
-Also, do not substitute these fruits to their daily nutritional needs.
+Also, do not substitute these fruits for their daily nutritional needs.

-Kittens that have not to reach weaning stage should never be feed with these fruits since it might chock them to death.
+Kittens that have not reached the weaning stage should never be fed with these fruits since it might choke them to death.

 Also, the sugar and cyanide presence in the fruit can be hazardous to the young kitties.
 The best thing to do is to stay away from cherries.